AdamMil/WebDAV.Server/Examples/README.txt

   types of WebDAV services (such as a ZipFileService or FileSystemService).
   This example exists to demonstrate how a read-only WebDAV service can be implemented without the extra code for writing getting in the way.
+* CustomAuth - This example demonstrates how to implement custom HTTP authentication using the Basic and Digest schemes, expose user data to ASP.NET, and control access based on user identity.
+This example can be adapted to support authenticating users when their credentials are stored in a SQL database, etc.